adricen/siteFabacademy/md_files/week_8.md

 ## Starting by testing

 Before beginning my design, I wanted to try diferent assembling part to try, and succed, to reproduce exactly what I designed initialy.
-We have a little cnc with a surface of 600mm by 350mm wich make difficulte to make some big pieces, but nothing is impossible :)
+We have a Shopbot Desktop 2418 cnc with a surface of 600mm x 450mm x 800mm wich make difficulte to make some big pieces, but nothing is impossible :)

 I started directly on VCarve using the vectorial software to design my first pieces.